What is a margin call?

 - sending additional funds (cash or marginable securities)

-- reducing position.
+- reducing position

 Effective money management considerably decreases probability to receive Margin call.
+We recommend:

-Finally, it is also highly recommended to monitor account daily and thus be ready if market situation changes quickly.
+- Monitor account daily and thus be ready if market situation changes quickly.